cjcaufield/CeltraTest/README.md

 **Settings**

-*Unit ID -* The unit ID used for ad fetches.
+* *Unit ID -* The unit ID used for ad fetches.

-*Preload -* Enables a hack that forces Celtra ads to preload before they appear.
+* *Preload -* Enables a hack that forces Celtra ads to preload before they appear.
 Banners are attached to the main window behind other views for 5 seconds.

+* *Preload > Outside Screen Bounds -* Preload the banner outside of the screen's bounds.
+Specifically, origin.x is set to the screen width.

+* *Inject Visibility Javascript -* Inject `window.adIsVisible = true;` when the ad is presented.
+Some creatives (eg. celtra20) delay autoplay until this flag is set.

-*Auto-Present -* Automatically display ads when they finish downloading/preloading.
+* *Auto-Present -* Automatically display ads when they finish downloading/preloading.
 Turn this off to help isolate activity that happens before ads appear.